dveldhoen/easyinvoice-composer/README.md

 use BudgetInvoice\EasyInvoice

-//Set the data you wish to see on your invoice
+// Set the data you wish to see on your invoice
-$invoiceData = [];
+$invoiceData = [
+    "apiKey": "free", // Please register to receive a production apiKey: https://app.budgetinvoice.com/register "mode": "development", // Production or development, defaults to production "product": [
+        "quantity" => 2,
+        "description" => "Product 1",
+        "tax-rate" => 6,
+        "price" => 33.87
+    ]
+];

-//Sample code to test the library
+// Sample code to test the library
 $invoice = EasyInvoice::create($invoiceData);

-//The invoice['pdf'] variable wil contain a base64 PDF string echo $invoice['pdf'];
+// The invoice['pdf'] variable wil contain a base64 PDF string echo $invoice['pdf'];

 // Save the file locally as PDF